GenesisEducationKyiv/front-end-school-3-0-a-rozh/docs/adr/0001-organize-api-layer-by-feature.md

 **Status**: Proposed
 **Date**: 2025-05-27

+## Context

+The current monolithic `api.ts` file (114 lines) is becoming difficult to navigate and maintain as new features are added.
+A single large file makes it harder to locate specific endpoints, slows down development when working on different features, and complicates testing individual API functionalities.

 ## Decision

 We will reorganize the current monolithic `src/services/api.ts` file into feature-specific API modules while keeping RTK Query as the primary data-fetching solution.